flipdazed/Hybrid-Monte-Carlo/hmc/README.md

 <a name="ak"/>
 ## Code Acknowledgements
-Always helpful to see existing implementations to guide new implementations See `../ref_code` for code snippets I found useful
+See `../ref_code` for code snippets I found useful: Always helpful to see existing implementations to guide new implementations.